 Karl the Fog

-The Bay Area’s unique microclimates shaped by differences in local geology and landscape.
+The Bay Area’s unique microclimates are shaped by differences in local geology and landscape.
 First, there is the cold Pacific Ocean and the Golden Gate Bridge—one of the few openings to the ocean on the coast.
 The Pacific is cold due to the California Current, which stretches southward from the Pacific Northwest and brings cold water from Alaska, and upwelling, where cold, deep water is brought to the surface of the ocean.
 Living in a neighborhood next to this cold body of water means you’ll feel the effects of the ocean, from weather patterns to winds!

 When the land mass heats up and meets the cold ocean air, the Bay Area’s famous fog, Karl, is created.
 Inspired by Karl the Giant in the 2003 film, Big Fish, the name really stuck—@KarltheFog has a Twitter following of nearly 350,000 and was once used as a clue on the game show, Jeopardy!